kassimabdrhmn/kassimabdrhmn.github.io/Home Network Simulation/README.md

-Home Network in Cisco Packet Tracer
+Project: Home Network in Cisco Packet Tracer

-Project Name: Home Network Simulation
+Objective:

-Objective: To create a functional home network using Cisco Packet Tracer, integrating different devices and simulating connectivity for learning purposes.
+The goal of this project was to design and implement a functional home network using Cisco Packet Tracer.
+The focus was on simulating the setup of different network devices to better understand home networking components, including routing, switching, and wireless connectivity.

 Skills Learned:

-Network design and topology planning.
+Understanding of basic network architecture and design principles.

-Configuration of routers, switches, and end devices.
+Configuration of routers, switches, and wireless access points.

-Understanding of IP addressing, DHCP, and basic networking protocols.
+Subnetting and IP address management for efficient network operations.

+Troubleshooting and verifying network connectivity between devices.

 Tools Used:

-Cisco Packet Tracer.
+Cisco Packet Tracer for network simulation.

 Steps:

-Configured a router, switch, and multiple end devices such as PCs, phones, and printers.
+Designed a network diagram that included a router, switch, and multiple end devices.

-Assigned IP addresses and set up DHCP for dynamic addressing.

-Verified connectivity with ICMP ping and packet analysis.
+Configured each device with an appropriate IP address.

+Implemented static routing to allow communication between different network segments.

+Set up a wireless network for wireless devices and verified connectivity across all devices.

+Screenshot Reference:

-Ref 1: Network Diagram showing the topology of the configured network. (imgsrc: link_to_image)
+Ref 1: Network Diagram - Overview of the home network layout in Cisco Packet Tracer.